 Full disclosure, I wrote this post back in November 2019.
-It's now June and let's I'm someone who has a really long draft folder.
+It's now June 2020 and I'm just going to own the fact that I'm someone with a really long draft folder.
 I get about 85% there and then get completely intimidated about the part where I have to package up whatever it is I've written and make it presentable to the world.
-So, I put it aside, move on to the next project, and forget the old one...
+So, I put it aside, move on to the next project, and forget about it!

-Nearly 3 months in to COVID19, and fearful of what it could mean for a small business that sells inexpensive second hand "junk," in a neighborhood with sky high rents, I wanted to make sure this little reflection saw the light of day.
+Anyway, nearly 3 months in to COVID19 quarantine life, and fearful of what it might mean for a small business selling inexpensive second hand "junk," in a neighborhood with sky high rents, I wanted to make sure my little reflection saw the light of day.

 Mother of Junk, I miss you and hope you're OK.
 This is what I wrote, what feels like many moons ago:

 Let's just say you don't come to Mother of Junk for the ambiance or a zen-like shopping experience.